Infineon/BlockchainSecurity2Go-Python-Library/README.md

 * a contactless reader to communicate with the contactless smart card.
 We recommend to use a reader that is connected via USB (a list is available at [ccid.apdu.fr](https://ccid.apdu.fr/select_readers/?features=contactless)).
-* For Linux, please install the following dependencies (Cross-platform library to access USB devices, Middleware to access a smart card using PC/SC and the CCID (Chip Card Interface Device) driver by the M.U.S.C.L.E.
-(Movement for the Use of Smart Cards in a Linux Environment) project)
+* For Linux, please install the following dependencies:
+The Cross-platform library to access USB devices, Middleware to access a smart card using PC/SC and the CCID (Chip Card Interface Device) driver by the M.U.S.C.L.E.
+(Movement for the Use of Smart Cards in a Linux Environment) project

     $ sudo apt-get install libusb-dev pcscd libpcsclite-dev libccid